EZASP - Facilitating the Usage of ASP: Usage Tests

 To evaluate the effectiveness of EZASP in facilitating the development of ASP programs, we conducted a small user study.
-Participants were students, some from undergraduate level and a larger share from graduate level course, each course exposing students to ASP for the first time, though the graduate level course mainly includes students who had some experience with ASP from the brief contact in the undergraduate course one or two years before.
+Participants were students, some from undergraduate level and a larger share from graduate level course, each course exposing students to ASP for the first time.
+Though the graduate level course includes a considerable share of students who had some experience with ASP from the brief contact in the undergraduate course one or two years before.
+Participation was entirely voluntary and anonymous.
 A questionnaire was provided where participants were asked to quantitatively evaluate every feature of the extension.
 The questionnaire was answered by 24 participants, where 18 had prior experience with ASP and 6 did not.
 Participants were asked to evaluate the usefulness of each feature on a scale from 1 to 5, where 1 represents 'Not Useful at all' and 5 represents 'Very Useful'.
 Additionally, some features were also evaluated based on their ease of usability, with a similar scale as the one used for usefulness.
 Furthermore, participants were also given the opportunity to provide qualitative feedback and suggestions for each feature, which can be used to motivate future improvements to the extension.